Looking for a New Kia Seltos in your area?

 Look and Feel

-The LX, S, and EX trims come equipped with a 2.0-liter four-cylinder engine making 146 horsepower and 132 pound-feet of torque.
-It sends power through a continuously variable transmission (CVT) to the front wheels or all-wheel drive (AWD).
-AWD is standard on LX and EX and is optional on the S.
+The Kia Seltos LX, S, and EX have a 2.0-liter four-cylinder engine making 146 horsepower and 132 pound-feet of torque.
+A continuously variable transmission (CVT) is standard with the base engine, and both the LX and the EX include standard AWD.
+The Seltos S offers both front-wheel drive (FWD) and AWD.

 Form and Function